-Safe Passage is a 501(c) (3) tax-exempt nonprofit corporation in the United States, and Camino Seguro are tax-exempt nonprofit organizations registered and operating in Guatemala (hereinafter collectively called the Organization).
+Safe Passage is a 501(c)(3) tax-exempt nonprofit corporation in the United States, and Camino Seguro is a tax-exempt nonprofit organization registered and operating in Guatemala (hereinafter they are collectively called the Organization).
 Safe Passage works to transform lives by providing students with an excellent education, a higher quality of life, and pathways to a job with dignity so that they can achieve a better future for themselves and their families.
-The Organization was founded in 1999 by an American school teacher, Hanley Denning.
+Based in the garbage dump community of Guatemala City, the Organization was founded in 1999 by an American school teacher, Hanley Denning.